Benefits of Kesar for Skin

 Using Kesar for Skin

-Saffron and basil leaves are both excellent antibacterial agents that repress bacterial development and enormous pores.
+Saffron and basil leaves are excellent antibacterial agents that repress bacterial development and enormous pores.

 Apply this Kesar face pack for thirty minutes or until dry before rinsing it off.